spurintel/monocle-plugin-cloudflare/README.md

 $ npm install -g wrangler
 ```

-Make sure you get your `VERIFY_TOKEN` and `SITE_TOKEN` from Spur.
+You will need to update the `wrangler.toml` file and set your `account_id` and `route`.

+This utility supports both user and Spur managed encryption.
 You may need to specify which environment these are deployed to with the `--env ENVIRONMENT` options.

+If you selected Spur managed encryption, set the following env variables:
 ```sh
 $ wranger secret put VERIFY_TOKEN
 $ wranger secret put SITE_TOKEN